Construction site health and safety during COVID-19

 By keeping symptomatic workers and other people from entering, you can reduce possible transmission at your workplace.

-Know the symptoms to look for and plan for how you will screen everyone who enters the worksite, including actively screening workers.
-Use the covid 19 screening tool for workplaces or ensure that your screening process includes all the questions from the tool.
+Know the symptoms to look for and have a plan.
+You can use the COVID-19 screening tool for workplaces or have your own screening process that includes all the questions from the tool.

 Physical distancing (two metres)

-Here are some tips you can use to help ensure physical distancing at your worksite.
+Physical distancing helps control the spread of COVID-19.
+Here are some tips you can use to support physical distancing at your worksite.

 Limit the number of people